Accel World: Infinite Burst: Production

 Dengeki Bunko at their Autumn Festival 2015 event on October 4, 2015 announced that the light novel series will receive a new anime adaptation featuring an original story by Kawahara, titled Accel World: Infinite Burst, with the staff and cast returning from the anime television to reprise their roles in the film.
 In February 2016, the Dengeki Bunko Magazine announced in their 48th volume that the film is scheduled for release in Japanese theaters on July 23, 2016.
 The film's theme song, titled "Plasmic Fire", was performed by KOTOKO × ALTIMA.

 Media

 Novel

 A novel titled Accel World: Jump to Infinity (アクセル・ワールド－無限への跳躍－, Accel World -Mugen e no Chōyaku), also written by Kawahara, was given to those who watch the film within the first week of its premiere in Japanese theaters.

 Reception

 The film was ninth placed at the Japanese box office on its opening weekend.

+Critical response

+Writing for Biggest In Japan, Richard Eisenbeis praised the film as a "lot of mindless fun" for franchise loyalists who are up to date on the light novels, though he noted that its spoiler-heavy, unexplained narrative shifts and heavy reliance on fan service left him feeling "often lost" as a fan of the television anime series alone.

+Andrew Girdwood, for Geek Native, gave it a mixed-to-positive review, describing it as a "switch your brain off and watch the pretty pictures for 90-minutes anime" that succeeded in thoroughly summarizing the franchise for newcomers through its "super-speed retelling" and delivering an easy-to-understand narrative, though he criticized it for failing to add to the mythos in any meaningful way and offering little new content.